anderkve/FYS3150/book/introduction_to_cpp/write_to_file.md

 }
 ```

-We can take a look at the ten first lines of `x_y.txt` to see what the formatted program output looks like:
+After building and running this program, we can take a look at the ten first lines of `x_y.txt` to see what the formatted program output looks like:

 ```sh
 head -10 x_y.txt